 Section 1.
 Amending Bylaws

-Amendments to these bylaws shall be made by an affirmative vote of a majority of the Regular Members of the Society casting ballots.
+Amendments to these bylaws shall be made by an affirmative vote of a majority of the Voting Members of the Society casting ballots.

 Section 2.
 Procedures to Amend

 In order to amend these bylaws it shall be necessary to adhere to the following procedures:

 A. The Board may propose amendments at any regular or special Board meeting, or